s22h/foweb/README.md

 // APIBaseURL is the base URL of the API endpoint const APIBaseURL = "/api/v1"

+var users = map[string]string{
+	"user": "test",
+}

 func main() {
+	// this is the method that will be called when a user tries to authenticate,
+	// to check if the credentials are valid, this would be querying a database
+	// or users file in a real programme foweb.SigninCallback = func(creds foweb.Credentials) bool {
+		expectedPassword, ok := users[creds.Username]
+		return ok && expectedPassword == creds.Password
+	}

 	http.Handle(APIBaseURL+"/test", test)
 	http.Handle("/", http.FileServer(http.Dir("./web/")))